solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 4. On your desktop, open the pgAdmin application and follow the instructions from the Azure Portal.

-    ![The pgAdmin application displays with a connection to the Azure Database for PostgreSQL Flexible Server.]
+    ![The pgAdmin application will display with a connection to the Azure Database for PostgreSQL Flexible Server.]

 ### Create and connect to a new database in the Flexible Server instance using the Query Tool